Get

 Featured Breeds: Yellow Mastador (Lab/Mastiff mix)

 Disney’s defining classic is inarguably one of the most famous dog movies of all time.
-There are no spoilers in this tale of a boy and his dog, as even those who haven’t seen it know all about the tragic climax.
+We give no spoilers in this tale of a boy and his dog, but even those who haven’t seen it likely know all about the tragic climax.

 5. Beethoven